mroberts1/BOOTSTRA.386/manual/index.md

 The problem is nobody has built this and nobody knows how.
 We don't even know if IBM PCs are capable of such a feat.

 We're going to try anyway.
+We had no aspirations to become the cartographers of tomorrow's empires, breathing the first gasps of a rarified air that will eventually fill our technofuture.

 This is our story.

 # Planning Party

-When Nolan Bushnell sold Atari to start Chuck-E-Cheese a few years ago, we joked he was just going lower in the stack - providing the fuel to the fire on Sandhill Road.
-At least fuel to a team of ambitious engineers who I was eating late night pizza in Menlo Park on a Saturday night shortly after Halloween.
+When Nolan Bushnell sold Atari and started Chuck-E-Cheese a few years ago we joked he was just going lower in the stack - providing the fuel to the fire on Sandhill Road.
+At least fuel to a team of ambitious engineers who I was eating late night pizza in Menlo Park on a Saturday night with shortly after Halloween.

-We were talking about the future of computing and how it was going to change the office of the 1990s.
-We had been passing around this book, Smalltalk-80, describing some personal office computers by Xerox, unrelated to their 500 series minicomputers, to be used by just a single non-technical person to do work in a way that obsoletes the mail room, switchboard, and even the secretary.
+Like most Saturday night parties in Silicon Valley, we talked about the future of computing and how it was going to change the office of the 1990s.
+We were passing around this book, Smalltalk-80, describing some personal office computers by Xerox, unrelated to their 500 series minicomputers, to be used by just a single non-technical person to do work in a way that obsoletes the mail room, switchboard, and even the secretary.

-Xerox had even found a way to make these computers talk to each other similar to how Kahn, Kleinrock and Cerf did with their ARPA project at UCLA but without the giant BBN machine.
+Xerox invented a way to make these computers talk to each other similar to how Kahn, Kleinrock and Cerf did with their ARPA project at UCLA but without the giant BBN machine.
 Instead it was an add-on board - Metcalfe, the inventor, called it Ethernet.

 As we ate our pizza, Gilda, a gifted Engineer from Stanford, pointed out that this was only going to be useful if non-technical people, without reading manuals, were able to effectively use the computers.